matrix-org/complement-crypto/README.md

 Network connectivity:
 - [ ] If a client cannot upload OTKs, it retries.
+- [ ] If a client cannot claim local OTKs, it retries.
-- [ ] If a client cannot claim OTKs, it retries.
+- [ ] If a client cannot claim remote OTKs, it retries.
 - [ ] If a server cannot send device list updates over federation, it retries.
 - [ ] If a client cannot query device keys for a user, it retries.
 - [ ] If a server cannot query device keys on another server, it retries.
 - [ ] If a client cannot send a to-device msg, it retries.
 - [ ] If a server cannot send a to-device msg to another server, it retries.
 - [ ] Repeat all of the above, but restart the client|server after the initial connection failure.
 This checks that retries aren't just stored in memory but persisted to disk.

 Network connectivity tests are extremely time sensitive as retries are often using timeouts in clients.